bitpoke/mysql-operator/docs/getting-started.md

 kubectl apply -f https://raw.githubusercontent.com/presslabs/mysql-operator/master/examples/example-cluster.yaml
 ```

-#### More details:
+#### More details

 Before creating a cluster, you need a secret that contains the ROOT_PASSWORD key.
-An example for
-this secret can be found at
+An example for this secret can be found at
 [examples/example-cluster-secret.yaml](https://github.com/presslabs/mysql-operator/blob/master/examples/example-cluster-secret.yaml).

 Create a file named `example-cluster-secret.yaml` and copy into it the following YAML code: